muniter/model-validator-ts/README.md

   });
 ```

-For a more complex real-world example with multiple dependencies and rules, check out the [order cancellation example](https://github.com/muniter/model-validator-ts/blob/main/src/order-cancellation.example.ts).
+For a more complex real-world example with multiple dependencies and rules, check out the [order cancellation example](https://github.com/muniter/model-validator-ts/blob/main/src/order-cancellation.example.ts) or try it live in the [StackBlitz playground](https://stackblitz.com/edit/model-validator-ts-examples?file=order-cancellation.example.ts).

 ## Why this library helps with